FraunhoferIVI/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

 helyOS-agent-sdk HelyOSClient and AgentConnector have many other attributes and methods to send and receive data from helyOS core in the correct data format.
 Check the documentation at https://fraunhoferivi.github.io/helyOS-agent-sdk/build/html/index.html.

-helyOS reserves agent for mission
+helyOS Reserves Agent for Mission
 ---------------------------------
-When helyOS needs an agent to take part in a mission, helyOS core will reserve this agent before sending it assignments.
+When helyOS needs an agent to take part in a mission, helyOS core will reserve this agent before sending assignments to it.
 This is done via the instant action routing key, *agent.{uiid}.InstantAction* . helyOS requests the agent to be in **"ready"** status (status="ready" and reserved=True).
-After the assignment is finished, the agent updated its status to **"free"**.
-After the assignment is complete, helyOS will release or not the agent depending on the existence of further assignments in that mission.
+After the assignment is finished, the agent updates its status from **"busy"** to **"ready"**.
+After the assignment is complete, helyOS will  or not release the agent depending on the existence of further assignments in that mission.
 The release message is also delivered via instant actions.

-HelyOS sends assignment to agent
+helyOS Sends Assignment to Agent
 --------------------------------
 helyOS will send an assignment to the agent **only if the agent status is "ready"**.
 This is done via the routing key *agent.{uiid}.assignments*.